Generated mountain creek scene representing Gore Creek above Red Sandstone Creek near East Vail

 The Eagle River is the most reliable nearby backup when Gore Creek is too narrow, warm, crowded, or off-color.

-Check the current Colorado fishing brochure before you fish and watch for posted local rules, closures, or seasonal restrictions in the Vail corridor and nearby public land.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check the current Colorado fishing brochure before you fish and watch for posted local rules, closures, or seasonal restrictions in the Vail area and nearby public land.

 Gore Creek Trailhead #2015

-The clearest public anchor for East Vail walk-in access along the upper creek corridor.
+The clearest public anchor for East Vail walk-in access along the upper creek area.

 Gore Creek Campground area